 Being a founder can be a lonely journey.
-I’m lucky to have some co-founders and a brilliant and inspiring team with whom to mull over the growth of Juno.
+I’m lucky to have some co-founders.
+And especially, a brilliant and inspiring team with whom to mull over the growth of Juno.
 Nonetheless, the communities I’m a part of, including EC of course, are a vital part of any successful journey.
-Bouncing ideas off each other, learning from others successes and failures and just having someone to pick you up when times are tough are so important.
+Bouncing ideas off each other, learning from others successes and failures.
+And, just having someone to pick you up when times are tough are so important.
 It’s great to be able to give back a bit as well and provide some value.

 Who or what has been the biggest inspiration for you becoming an entrepreneur?

 To be honest, I kind of fell into it.
-My first foray into startup life was at Crowdcube, and after that I couldn’t imagine going to churn out my working life as a tiny cog in a big wheel, slogging away for a paycheck alone.
-Over the years I’ve worked with so many incredible entrepreneurs with a true passion for driving change in an area they believe in, the likes of James and Martin at Brewdog or Adam from Freetrade, and this aspiration to make a difference becomes infectious over time.
+My first foray into startup life was at Crowdcube.
+After that I couldn’t imagine going to churn out my working life as a tiny cog in a big wheel.
+Where I am slogging away for a paycheck alone.
+Over the years I’ve worked with so many incredible entrepreneurs.
+Those with a true passion for driving change in an area they believe in.
+The likes of James and Martin at Brewdog or Adam from Freetrade.
+And, this aspiration to make a difference becomes infectious over time.
 I spend my life trying to solve problems, and after a while, it’s just a part of who you are.